Paul, looking intently at the Council, said, “Brethren, I have lived my life with a perfectly good conscience before God up to this day.”

 he said, “I will give you a hearing after your accusers arrive also,” giving orders for him to be kept in Herod’s Praetorium.

 Herod’s Praetorium.
-This hall, which was in Caesarea, should not be confused with the praetorium in Jerusalem where Jesus was tried (Matt.
+This hall, which was in Caesarea, and was built by Herod the Great, should not be confused with the praetorium in Jerusalem where Jesus was tried (Matt.
 27:27).